aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/paragraphs/lists/update-paragraph-list-format-in-a-document/_index.md

 ﻿---
 title: "Update the formatting properties of a Paragraph List in a Word document"
+second_title: " online"
+articleTitle: "Update the formatting properties of a Paragraph List"
+linktitle: "Update the formatting properties of a Paragraph List"
 type: docs
 url: /paragraphs/lists/update-paragraph-list-format-in-a-document/
-description: "Update the formatting properties of a Paragraph List in a Word document"
+description: "Update the formatting properties of a Paragraph List in a Word document programmatically via Cloud API."
 weight: 40
 ---